-Protein-losing enteropathy is an abnormal loss of protein from the digestive tract or the inability of the digestive tract to absorb proteins.
+Protein-losing enteropathy is an abnormal loss of protein from the digestive tract.
+It can also refer to refer to the inability of the digestive tract to absorb proteins.

 Symptoms can include diarrhea, fever, and abdominal pain.
-Symptoms depend on the underlying disease that is causing the protein-losing enteropathy.
+Symptoms will depend on the disease that is causing the problem.

-Imaging tests may be done to see if there is a problem in the intestinal tract.
-This may include an CT scan of the abdomen or an upper GI bowel series.
+You may need tests that look at the intestinal tract.
+These may include a CT scan of the abdomen or an upper GI bowel series.

 The health care provider will treat the condition that caused protein-losing enteropathy.

 Greenwald DA.
 Protein losing enteropathy.
 In: Feldman M, Friedman LS, Brandt LJ eds.
 Sleisenger & Fordtran's Gastrointestinal and Liver Disease.
 9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 28.
+Philadelphia, PA: Elsevier Saunders; 2010:chap 28.